 Some states also insist that applicants pass more exams or take state-run short courses, such as a course focused on domestic violence and one that centers on AIDS.

-States also have fees associated with getting a license and/or taking exams and state-run courses.
+States also have fees for getting a license and/or taking exams and state-run courses.

 Step 3: Apply for a Couples Counselor Job